 Points of Interest in Hoboken

 Due to its proximity to Downtown New York, Hoboken is a hot spot for young professionals looking to invest in their first property, especially as it boasts many cafes, restaurants, and bars.
-Some examples of which include the McDougal Ale House, Saigon Shack, and Cafe Clover.
+Examples include the McDougal Ale House, Saigon Shack, and Cafe Clover.
 Hoboken also offers a bustling waterfront and a popular beach, Maxwell Place Beach.

 Safety & Security:

 Hoboken is a safer area than most and has a crime index of just 68.
-Remember, for an area to have a higher crime rate than most, and it must have a crime index rating of over 100.
-So if you’re looking to live in an urban area which you feel safe walking around at any time of day, you may want to consider a move to Hoboken.
+Remember, for a place to have a higher crime rate than most; it must have a crime index rating of over 100.
+So if you’re looking to live in an urban area where you feel safe walking around any time of day, you may want to consider moving to Hoboken.